Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

-In our analysis, we consider twelve different pooled RU-MIDAS models: eleven models where each model includes a different LF macroeconomic predictor, and one model that includes them all.
-We can hereby evaluate the predictive information contained in each of the macroeconomic variables separately as well as jointly.
+In our analysis, we consider eleven different pooled RU-MIDAS models where each model includes a different LF macroeconomic predictor.\footnote{We also assessed the predictive information from the joint model that includes all low-frequency variables, but this did not result in improved forecast performance.
+Such a joint predictive model did, however, lead to a considerably higher computational burden.
+Results are available from the authors upon request.} We include $20$ HF lags (one month) and one LF lag in the model.
 To compare forecast performance of the different models and forecast methods, we perform a rolling window forecast exercise with a window size of 5 years ($T=1200$) and various forecast horizons ranging from daily ($h=1$), over weekly ($h=5$), and monthly ($h=20$), to several months ($h=40, 60, 120$).
 To forecast more than one day-ahead in time (i.e., forecast horizon $h > 1$), we use a direct forecast approach (\citealp{marcellino2006forecast}).
 For a given forecast horizon $h$, the direct approach re-estimates model \eqref{eq:RUMIDAS_pooled} but with $x_{t+h-1}$ as the dependent variable.
 The advantage of using such direct approach is that it does not require the forecast of the lagged low-frequency variable.
 However, the model specification changes for each forecast horizon.
 Finally, forecast performance is measured based on the out-of-sample mean absolute forecast error (MAFE) but results with root mean squared forecast error (RMSFE) are available upon request.

+We have two main objectives in our empirical application that are subsequently investigated.
+First, we compare the forecast performance between the original RU-MIDAS and the proposed pooled RU-MIDAS model in Section \ref{subsec:rumidas vs pooled rumidas}, to investigate how the degree of parameter flexibility in the mixed-frequency model influences the forecast accuracy.
+Second, we analyze in Section \ref{subsec:pooled rumidas vs har} whether including LF macroeconomic variables for forecasting HF realized variance pays off by comparing the forecast performance between our pooled RU-MIDAS model and the HAR.
+We end with sensitivity analyses in Section \ref{subsec:sensitivity:volatility}.